-Cabinet has agreed that, where required, the Crown can offer loans to industry Signatories, to fund their respective shares of response costs only, subject to qualifying criteria.
-Cabinet has also agreed that interest will be charged on the loans and that the interest rate should adequately reflect the cost to government of lending the money, as well as the risk to government.
+Cabinet has agreed in-principle that, where required, the Crown can offer loans to industry Signatories, to fund their respective shares of response costs only, subject to qualifying criteria.
+Cabinet has also agreed that interest will be charged on the loans and that the interest rate should adequately reflect the cost and risk to government of lending the money.

-MPI's minimum commitments to the GIA Deed include facilitating access for industry Signatories to Crown loans, as a last resort, to fund their response commitments only (refer to GIA Deed clause 3.2.2(f)).
-MPI will consult with Treasury and industry on the details and qualifying criteria for Crown loans under GIA, before reporting back to the Minister of Finance and the Minister for Primary Industries on the final loan arrangements for GIA by 30 March 2017.
-This consultation will cover:
+MPI's minimum commitments in the GIA Deed include facilitating access for industry Signatories to Crown loans, as a last resort, to fund their response commitments only (refer to the GIA Deed clause 3.2.2(f)).
+MPI will consult with Treasury and inform industry on the details and qualifying criteria for Crown loans under the GIA.
+MPI must report back to the Minister of Finance and the Minister for Primary Industries on the final loan arrangements for the GIA by 30 March 2017.